fastapi/fastapi/docs/tutorial/static-files.md

-You can serve static files automatically from a directory using <a href="https://www.starlette.io/staticfiles/" target="_blank">Starlette's Static Files</a>.
+You can serve static files automatically from a directory using <a href="https://www.starlette.io/staticfiles/" class="external-link" target="_blank">Starlette's Static Files</a>.

 ## Install `aiofiles`